JoseMonroyVillalobos/J.A.T.S/README.md

 - Tag: A UWB module carried by the user.

-- Microcontrollers: ESP32 boards for localization, processing, and drivetrain control.
+- Microcontrollers: ESP32 boards for ldrivetrain control and communication via ESPNOW or Bluetooth.

 - Drivetrain: Motors and motor drivers controlled by the drivetrain ESP32 microcontroller.